aws/aws-cdk/packages/@aws-cdk/aws-eks/README.md

 The `HelmChart` construct or `cluster.addChart` method can be used to add Kubernetes resources to this cluster using Helm.

+> When using `cluster.addChart`, the chart is created inside the cluster stack.
+If the chart contains attributes from a different stack that depends on the cluster stack, a circular dependency will be created and you will get a synth time error.
+To avoid this, directly use `new HelmChart` to create the chart in the other stack.

 The following example will install the [NGINX Ingress Controller](https://kubernetes.github.io/ingress-nginx/) to you cluster using Helm.